Puskar-Roy/Health-Care-Service-API/readme.md

 ## Overview
-The Health Care Service project is a web application that provides health-related services, utilizing a microservices architecture.
+The Health Care Service project is a web application that provides health-related services .
 It includes a Node.js application that interacts with MongoDB and Redis, enabling efficient data storage and caching.

 ---